gi8lino/tiledash/README.md

 > <div data-jp-hidden></div>
 > ```
 >
-> JiraPanel’s JS will hide the card when this marker is present.
-Use this for “empty/quiet” states (e.g., no alerts).
-This avoids layout flicker and doesn’t require special client-side rules.
+> JiraPanel's JS will hide the card when this marker is present.
+Use this for "empty/quiet" states (e.g., no alerts).
+This avoids layout flicker and doesn't require special client-side rules.

 ### 🛠 Example Template